Before delving into this week’s Busy Boycott Challenge, I want to share my thoughts on the original questions posed by Courtney.

 Describe a perfect day.
 What time would you wake up?
 Who would you spend time with?
 What passions would you explore?

 On my perfect day, I’d wake up at 7:30 AM, after getting a solid eight hours of sleep.
 Before starting any tasks, I’d get to the gym to take a barre class.
 Afterward, I’d shower and head to work, where I’d be doing marketing, analytics, or web-design for one of my favorite cosmetic or athleisure brands.
 My work day would be challenging and rewarding, with a constant, but not overwhelming stream of work.
 I’d leave work on time every day.

 After work, I’d ideally have time to cook a healthy and filling meal.
 I’d spend my evenings relaxing: journaling, blogging, reading, and teaching myself more advanced web design and photo editing skills, and have time to practice fun makeup looks for tutorials.
 I’d be in a graduate program, furthering my degree.
 Most importantly, I’d have time to engage with others in meaningful ways and I’d be able to build even stronger relationships with my friends and family.

 If you can’t tell by the above, I love being ~busy~ but not being overwhelmed and I love learning.
 In other words, I enjoy keeping myself active and being challenged, but not at the cost of my wellbeing, physical or otherwise.
 I long for balance.

 The Busy Boycott Challenge #1

-This week’s challenge is to forego using the word “busy.”
+The Busy Boycott challenge this week is to forego using the word “busy.”
 Although this seems like a simple task, it is proving to be difficult because I never realized how many of my conversations revolve around how busy I am.
 Nevertheless, I am finding myself taking more time to think about my conversations with others.